jwang123/jwang123.github.io/_posts/2012-02-07-example-content.md

 - **Scores**: (or factor score) projection of your data onto a specific dimension
 - **Loadings**: the weight assigned to each variable for a specific dimension (a.k.a the eigenvectors)
     - it is worth noting that *loadings* can have multiple meaning, make sure to read the meaning specified by the author
+    - don't worry if you can't find an explanation, you can usual interpret the different meanings in the same way, because they usually only differ by their *type of normalization*
+        - loading as *correlation of variables with components*: normalized so the sum of the squared correlations of a *single given* variable is 1.
+(I will use this definition here)
+        - loading as *eigenvectors*: column vectors of the projection matrix (loadings) are normalized such that sum of the squared elements of a given component is 1
 - **Eigenvalues**: each eigenvector has a corresponding eigenvalue which represents its variance, this is the variance of the data that results from projecting the original data onto a specific eigenvector
 - **Inertia**: this is just a fancy term for the proportion of variance "explained" by a component with respect to all variance in the dataset.
 Think of this as a reflection of how important a component is.
 - **Contribution**: typically referred to the contribution of an observation to a component, the contribution of observation $i$ to component $l$ is: